-Marrickville Legal Centre is committed to a fair and transparent complaints process.
+Marrickville Legal Centre welcomes feedback of all kinds, as it assists us to improve our services.
+We are committed to a fair and transparent complaints process.

-This information is a summary of the Marrickville Legal Centre Managing Complaints Policy and is designed to assist you in lodging a complaint.
+This information is a summary of the Marrickville Legal Centre Managing Complaints Policy and is designed to assist you in making a complaint.

-Complaints about Marrickville Legal Centre or any of its staff can be made in person or in writing.
-Written complaints should be emailed to firstname.lastname@example.org or sent to:
+Written complaints to Marrickville Legal Centre should be emailed to firstname.lastname@example.org or sent to:

 338 Illawarra Road